kruize/autotune/design/BulkAPI.md

 - **datasource:** The data source, e.g., `"Cbank1Xyz"`.

 - **experiment_types:** Specifies the type(s) of experiments to run, e.g., `"container"` or `"namespace"`.

+- **webhook:** The `webhook` parameter allows the system to notify an external service or consumer about the completion status of an experiment-processing job.
+When a job is completed, this webhook will be triggered to send an HTTP request to a predefined URL, configured either via an environment variable (`webhookURL`) or within a `kruize` configuration file or via input payload.

 ### Success Response